daxAKAhackerman/testing-tor-network/README.md

 ## Adding your own hidden service

 Once you have a fully functional TOR testing network running, a next logical step could be to add your own hidden services.
 The one provided by the command `add-hs` is very basic and only exposes port 80, with no actual service running behind it.
-Adding your own service should be pretty straight forward.
+Adding your own service can be achieved in multiple ways:

+### Adding a container running only the service and have an HS node forward HS requests to it

+This is by far the simplest way, if you don't mind the extra container and if your service doesn't exist yet.

+1. Choose an IP address for your service.
+By default, the CLI will always exclude the first 32 IP addresses of the subnet to assign IPs to the nodes, so choose an IP in this range (excluding `.0` and `.1` since they are used by Docker).
+If you need more than 30 IPs, you can adjust the `NUMBER_OF_FIRST_IPS_TO_EXCLUDE` variable in `cli/container.py`.
+2. Start your container using the correct network parameters: `docker run --network testing-tor --ip THE_IP_YOU_CHOSE mycontainer`.
+3. Start an HS container specifying the information of your service: `python cli/main.py add-hs --hs-port THE_PORT_TO_OPEN_TO_TOR --service-ip THE_IP_YOU_CHOSE --service-port THE_PORT_OF_YOUR_SERVICE`.
+Be sure that your service is listening on the correct interface (not just the loopback adapter).

+### Adding a second network interface to an existing container and have an HS node forward HS requests to it

+This can be usefull if your container already exists and you don't want to recreate it.

+1. Choose an IP address for your service.
+By default, the CLI will always exclude the first 32 IP addresses of the subnet to assign IPs to the nodes, so choose an IP in this range (excluding `.0` and `.1` since they are used by Docker).
+If you need more than 30 IPs, you can adjust the `NUMBER_OF_FIRST_IPS_TO_EXCLUDE` variable in `cli/container.py`.
+2. If it's already running, stop your service container.
+3. Attach a new network interface to your service: `docker network connect --ip THE_IP_YOU_CHOSE testing-tor mycontainer`.
+4. Start your service again.
+5. Start an HS container specifying the information of your service: `python cli/main.py add-hs --hs-port THE_PORT_TO_OPEN_TO_TOR --service-ip THE_IP_YOU_CHOSE --service-port THE_PORT_OF_YOUR_SERVICE`.
+Be sure that your service is listening on the correct interface (not just the loopback adapter).

+### Adding a container running both the TOR HS and the service

+This is a bit more complex, but if you are low on resources it can save you one container per HS.

 1. Create a Dockerfile containing your service
 2. Install TOR in it.
 You can check the [Dockerfile](docker/Dockerfile), or even better [the official TOR documentation](https://community.torproject.org/onion-services/setup/install/).
 3. Be sure to start the TOR service in your entrypoint or command
 4. Populate your `/etc/tor/torrc` file.
-Fortunately, the CLI provides a command to give the directive you need: `python cli/main.py get-hs-info`.
+The CLI provides a command to give the directives you need: `python cli/main.py get-hs-torrc`.
 This will print the full torrc file that you need to put in your container in order for it to be able to connect to the TOR testing network.
-Note that you need to have a working network with a HS node for the command to work
+You will probably need to adjust a few directives (ex: the port to forward the HS traffic to).
+Note that you need to have a working network with a HS node for the command to work.
+5. Choose an IP address for your service.
+By default, the CLI will always exclude the first 32 IP addresses of the subnet to assign IPs to the nodes, so choose an IP in this range (excluding `.0` and `.1` since they are used by Docker).
+If you need more than 30 IPs, you can adjust the `NUMBER_OF_FIRST_IPS_TO_EXCLUDE` variable in `cli/container.py`.
-5. Start your container using the correct network.
-An example command is also given by `python cli/main.py get-hs-info`.
+6. Start your container using the correct network (ex: `docker start --network testing-tor --ip THE_IP_YOU_CHOSE mycontainer`).

 ## You may also like...